“My goal is to create environments where everyone can flourish.”

 Jennifer Brush, MA, CCC/SLP is an award-winning Dementia Educator, author and consultant.
 Passionate about enriching the lives of people with dementia, Jennifer is on a mission to put the focus of care on the person’s preferences, interests and abilities.

 With her 25 years of industry experience, including leading countless live national and international trainings, facilitating ground-breaking research, and managing innovative person-centered projects for the Ohio Council for Cognitive Health, Jennifer flawlessly bridges the gap between care communities and the individuals they serve.
-Jennifer serves on the Association Montessori International (AMI) Advisory Board for Montessori for Aging and Dementia and as the Program Director for The National Center for Montessori and Aging at Crossway Community.
-She is the only AMI Certified Educator for Montessori for Aging and Dementia in the US.
+Jennifer serves on the Association Montessori International (AMI) Advisory Board for Montessori for Aging and Dementia and she is the only AMI Certified Educator for Montessori for Aging and Dementia in the US.

 Jennifer is the author of 6 nationally recognized books on dementia including the silver-medal winning Creative Connections in Dementia Care and I Care, the gold-medal winning work that also received a 5-star rating as a Reader Favorite.
 Jennifer is widely known for her innovative work in the Spaced Retrieval memory intervention, pioneering this area of study in speech-language pathology and publishing 2 books on the subject.
 Look for Jennifer’s new co-authored book about Person-Centered Care, to published by Wiley in 2019.